Kali Exploitation with Metasploit

 Searching and Selecting an Exploit

-Since you are already in the Metasploit console (with the msf6 > prompt), let's search for an exploit related to a common service like FTP, which is often vulnerable in older systems.
-Type the following command at the msf6 > prompt and press Enter:
+Since you are already in the Metasploit console (with the msf6 > prompt), let's search for an exploit related to FTP (File Transfer Protocol), a common service that can have vulnerabilities.
+Type the following command and press Enter:

 search ftp

 This command lists exploits and auxiliary modules related to FTP.
-The output will look something like this, though the exact list may vary:
+The output will show a table of matching modules.

 Matching Modules